CLU-MSCP/bedics/03-R_Environment/import.md

 ```

-2. Get data from Open Science Framework
+3. Get data from Open Science Framework

+You'll use OSF throughout your time at CLU.
+Similar to GitHub, OSF is a great place to find projects and share material.
+Just like GitHub, you could easily download the data and place it in an R Project.
+In this example, however, I'll provide code showing how you can import *directly* from OSF.
 Here we'll get data used to conduct the P-curve analysis for the Power Poses discussed at [Data Colada](http://datacolada.org/37) by the authors and also in [Slate](http://www.slate.com/articles/health_and_science/science/2016/01/amy_cuddy_s_power_pose_research_is_the_latest_example_of_scientific_overreach.html) article by Andrew Gelman.

 A) `httr` package is need for the `GET` command.
 Install and load.